KarelKubat/one-billion-row-challenge/README.md

 - Process these lines, so that per location, you determine the minimum temperature, the maximum, and the average.

 - Output your results **in alphabetically sorted order**, e.g., given the above example `Abidjan` first and `Wau` last.
 Per result display the name of the location, the minimum temperature, the average, and the maximum.
-Temperatures must be (computed and) displayed a precision of 2 digits; e.g., `22.39`.
+Temperatures must be displayed with a precision of 2 digits; e.g., `22.39`.

 - **Make that program as fast as possible**.
-At the time of writing this, I managed to reduce the time of a simplistic naive algorithm by half.
-More must be possible - I'm still playing around with it.
+At the time of writing this, I managed to come up with an alrorithm that reduces the runtime when comparing to a simple naive algorithm.
+But I'm still playing around with it, I don't have "the right approach".

 ## Input data